odalric2315/odalric2315/README.md

 - 👋 Hi, I’m @odalric2315
-- 👀 I’m interested in Android development with kotlin & python for machine learning
+- 👀 I’m interested in Android development with kotlin & python for machine learning and data analysis
-- 🌱 I’m currently learning basic kotlin and python
+- 🌱 I’m currently learning kotlin and basic python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...